messagebird/go-rest-api/README.md

 $ go get github.com/messagebird/go-rest-api
 ```

-If this doesn't work, you probably haven't set your [GOPATH](https://code.google.com/p/go-wiki/wiki/GOPATH) variable.

 Examples
 --------
 Here is a quick example on how to get started.
 Assuming the **go get** installation worked, you can import the messagebird package like this: